yalcinkose/installation/README.md

 # devops-tools-installation
-DevOps Tools Installation Commands For Amazon Linux EC2
+DevOps Tools Installation Commands For Linux Instances

 **First of all update the installed packages and package cache on your instance.**

 sudo yum update -y

-# Part 1 - Install DOCKER on Amazon Linux 2 EC2 Instance #
+# Part 1 - Install DOCKER on Linux Instance #

 sudo amazon-linux-extras install docker -y                     ## Install docker.